Background

 And the idea is to get rid of a partner somehow, at least for a while, or maybe even permanently within the separation and individuation phase, but also, and no less crucially, to preempt inevitable infidelity, regaining a sense of control.

 She did cheat on me, but it's because I encourage her to cheat on me.
 I put her in touch with her lover.
 I made it happen.
-This is called an external solution to potential modification.
+This is called an external solution to potential mortification.

 So coming back to the issue of irresistibility and sexiness and attractiveness and so on, so forth.

-Cerebral narcissist may attract sub-resexuals.
-When they're in somatic phase, they may attract everyone.
 Similarly, covert narcissists may attract partners and do attract partners, but that's because of false information, false advertising, misrepresentation.

 The attraction in the case of narcissists wanes and fades very fast and is replaced with trauma bonding.

+So the narcissist doesn't remain irresistible or sexy or charming or amazing for long.
 Actually, the whole thing disintegrates and is dismantled and fades, like by the third meeting or fifth meeting or something.
 It's very fast.
-It's the the alacrity with which the narcissist's charisma and aura fade and wane is amazing.
+The alacrity with which the narcissist's charisma and aura fade and wane is amazing.

 And then the victim transitions to a more realistic view of the narcissist.